A Game of Thrones-Prologue

 Will explains that he saw the wildlings' encampment.
 Their lean-to was covered by snow, they had no fire, and none of the wildlings moved the whole time he was watching.
 They were lying on the ground as if dead, but no blood was visible.
 There was also a woman up in a tree, but she didn't move either.
 Gared suggests the wildlings must have been killed by the cold, but Ser Waymar points out that the weather has not been cold enough to freeze men like that.
 He asks Will to lead them to the dead men.

 With night falling, the rangers ride to the camp.
 Both Will and Gared sense something is wrong, but Ser Waymar mocks them again and commands Gared to stay behind to guard the horses.
 Gared suggest starting a fire, but Ser Waymar orders him not to.
 Gared comes close to drawing his sword, but acquiesces.

 Will turns his head away for a long time before looking back to see that the Others are gone.
-Will climbs down, examines Royce's body, then picks up the knight's broken twisted sword.
+Will climbs down, examines Royce's body, then picks up the knight's twisted and broken sword.
 He decides to bring it back to show to their commanders, hoping Gared is still with the horses.
-Then Ser Waymar stands up, his remaining eye burning blue, and his hands go around Will's throat, his touch icy cold.
+Then Ser Waymar stands up, his remaining eye burning blue.
+His hands go around Will's throat and his touch icy cold.